 The Ellen Theatre, Bozeman, Montana

 Open in 1919, the Ellen Theater is a beautifully preserved historic building in downtown Bozeman.
 From local films, theater productions, and live shows, The Ellen is dedicated to sharing the best of Bozeman’s performing arts.
 Find the event calendar here and plan to catch a show when you’re in town!

 Other Winter Activities To Do Near Bozeman, Montana

 Get Cozy at local Bozeman Coffee Shops

-Nothing beats sipping a good cup of coffee and reading a book in Bozeman in the winter!
+Nothing beats sipping a good cup of coffee and reading a book in Bozeman Montana in winter!
 Try heading out to get a drink at Treeline Coffee, International Coffee Traders, or Cafe M.